Zhiro90/foobar2000-autometa/README.md

 2. Install the **Spider Monkey Panel** (or JScript Panel 3) component.
 3. Add a `JScript Panel` to your layout.
 4. Right-click the panel > **Configure**.
-5. Load `autometa.js` as a package or paste it's contentes into the editor window.
+5. Load `autometa.js` as a package or paste its contents into the editor window.
 6. Click **OK**.

 ## 🛠 Usage